seljak-solutions/encrypted-notes/README.md

 ### 🔒 Privacy & Security First
 - **100% Offline** - No data ever leaves your device
-- **End-to-End Encryption** - Password-protected notes using ChaCha20-Poly1305
+- **Client-Side Encryption** - Password-protected notes using ChaCha20-Poly1305
 - **No Data Collection** - Zero telemetry, analytics, or tracking
 - **No Cloud Storage** - Everything stays on your device
 - **Open Source** - Transparent and auditable code